harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 </nav>
 ```

-We could add the following to the front matter of any content file, to add it to our main menu.
+We could add the following to the front matter of any content file, to add the page to our main menu.

 ```toml
 menu = 'main'